With Google controlling the majority share of online traffic, it’s easy to write off Microsoft’s Bing Ads as a search engine and PPC platform.

 You can get great results at a lower cost, helping to spread your ad spend just a little farther.

-This doesn’t mean that you should be focusing exclusively on Bing; most brands should consider using both Bing and Google to find the right balance between maximized reach and the highest ROI.
+But of course, if you’re not advertising anywhere else yet, you shouldn’t be focusing exclusively on Bing.
+For most businesses, using both Bing and Google will lead to maximized reach and the highest ROI.

 Want to learn more about running Google Ads in the meantime?
 Check out our resources here.